ithaque-renovation/latest-commit-date-action/README.md

 # Latest commit date

-This action checks the date of the latest commit in your Git history.
+This action checks the date of the latest commit in the Git history.

 ## Usage

-Add the action to your workflows like so:
+Add the action to your workflow like so:

 ```yml
 name: My GitHub Actions workflow